voodu00/PulsePrint-Desktop/README.md

 A cross-platform desktop application for monitoring and controlling Bambu Lab 3D printers.
 Built with Tauri, Rust, and React for performance, security, and native desktop integration.

 > 🚀 **Alpha Release**: PulsePrint Desktop is in active development.
 Core features are stable and ready for community testing.
-See [CHANGELOG.md](CHANGELOG.md) for verified features and [features.md](features.md) for the complete roadmap.
+See [CHANGELOG.md](CHANGELOG.md) for verified features, [FEATURES.md](FEATURES.md) for current implementation status, and [ROADMAP.md](ROADMAP.md) for future development plans.

 ## ✨ Key Features